 "I joined ASB because I wanted to get more out of my spring break.
 I actually called my mom about a month before spring break and was like hey, I want to go somewhere for spring break, maybe get some beach action in, in a halfway joking tone.
-She emailed me back with an oppurtunity to go to Galveston, Texas with ASB.
+She emailed me back with an opportunity to go to Galveston, Texas with ASB.
 I checked it out, thought it could be fun, and a couple weeks later was headed on a bus with 20 people I didn't know to Galveston.
 I turned out to be one of the best trips I've ever had, and I met a lot of people who I still hang out with today.
-It's a very neat expirience because once you go on a trip or 2 you can start to get more involved with planning or even someday leading a trip."
+It's a very neat experience because once you go on a trip or 2 you can start to get more involved with planning or even someday leading a trip."

 --Jimmy Buikema '12, ASB participant '09, ASB Site Leader '10-'11

 "When I first heard about Alternative Spring Break (ASB) I was really excited by the idea.
 I’ve always been involved with service throughout high school and especially college and have always wanted to go on a service trip.
 So when I heard about ASB I knew I had found my match.

 "Then when I heard what the sites were I knew I had to be a part of the experience.
 I went on the Grassy Key Florida ASB trip in Spring 2010.
 It was easily one of the most memorable experiences of my college career.
 I am a pre-vet biology major so getting the chance to go on a spring break that was service orientated and interested me in my area of study was a dream come true.